carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 ### Add a prop

+> This section is TODO.
+It will explain how to:
+>
-* Create a new prop
+> * Create a new prop in the room
-* Select a name
-* Add the sprite
+> * Give it a sprite sprite
-* Select in the scene tree and draw the polygon
+> * Draw the interaction polygon
-* Script an interaction (examine)
+> * Script an interaction (examine)

-### Add an inventory item to the game
+## Add an inventory item

+> This section is TODO.
+It will explain how to:
+>
-* Create a new inventory item
+> * Create a new inventory item in the game
-* Name it
-* Add a texture
+> * Give it a texture
-* Go back to the prop and script the collection of the item
+> * Go back to the prop and script the collection of the item

 ## Script your first dialogue

-### Place a character to the room
+> This section is TODO.
+It will explain how to:

 ### Add a dialogue

-### Script the dialogue
+> This section is TODO.
+It will explain how to:
+>
+> * Create a new Dialog
+> * Add dialog options
+> * Place a second character in the room
+> * Script the dialog when the user selects an option
+> * Start and end a dialogue with the new character

+## Recap

+> This section is TODO.
+Not sure it will be necessary.

 ## Homeworks

+> This section is TODO.
+It will challenge the readers providing some tasks to check if they have learned all the basics:
+>
-* Add a vase (provide link) and make an interaction with the flower in the inventory
+> * Add a prop (TODO: provide link to the sprite) and make an interaction to combine it with the item in the inventory (idea: a vase and a flower)
-* Make the flower collectable again
-* Give the flower to the character
+> * Collect the item back into the inventory
-* Add a locked dialogue line "Do you like the flower?" and the other character's response
+> * Add a locked dialogue line that's conditioned by the presence of the item in the inventory

-## Recap
+> * Give the item to the character

 ## What's next

+> This section is TODO.
+Links to the possible sections the reader may want to deepen different topics.